ExpediaGroup/styx/docs/developer-guide/api-overview.md

     }
 ```

-It accepts a live HTTP request as its first argument, and eventually responds with live HTTP reponse.
+It accepts a live HTTP request as its first argument, and eventually responds with a live HTTP reponse.
-The second argument is a `HttpInterceptor.Context`.
+The second argument is an `HttpInterceptor.Context`.
 The request context contains contextual
 information such as the sender of the request and whether it was delivered over a secure protocol or not.

 As with `HttpInterceptor` implementations, the `handle` method must never block.
 Blocking the